-- "Special Immigrant Juveniles" page. - POLICY MANUAL, specifically - Volume 6 (Immigrants), Part J (Special Immigrant Juveniles) - Volume 7 (Adjustment of Status), Part F (Special Immigrant-Based (EB-4) Adjustment, Chapter 7 (Special Immigrant Juveniles). - 4.
+- POLICY MANUAL, specifically - Volume 6 (Immigrants), Part J (Special Immigrant Juveniles) - Volume 7 (Adjustment of Status), Part F (Special Immigrant-Based (EB-4) Adjustment, Chapter 7 (Special Immigrant Juveniles). - "SIJ: Forms You May Need." - "SIJ Petition Process." - 4.
 Impact on parents.
 Once SIJS is granted, the parents cannot derive any immigration benefit from the child.
 See 8 U.S.C.
 1101(a)(27)(J)(iii)(II).
 The granting of SIJS, a court finding that reunification with a child is not viable, or an order for termination of parental rights does not cause a parent to become deportable or inadmissible.
 However, a criminal conviction for child abuse, neglect, or abandonment is a ground of deportability.